VictoriaSweet/kittykittymeowmeow/README.md

 ### Base Logic
 Pressing search is going to give an option to insert a zip code.
 Once a zip code is inserted in the search, a list of nearby parks will show up on the users interface.
 The user must click on a park in order to see the weather for the day.
-On the Bottom left in the footer, this will be the stared parks.
-The starred parks will be in the "starred" page.
-The bottom right of the footer will be --------.
 You decide if it is worth being in the park! 🌳

 ---